Dami Im: Personal life

-Im met her husband Noah Kim, at her Korean church in Brisbane and in September 2012 they were married in Seoul.
-The couple have a son, born in May 2022.
+Im met her husband Noah Kim, at her Korean church in Brisbane and in 15 September 2012 they were married in Seoul.
+The couple have a son who was born in 2022.
 Im and her husband lived in Daisy Hill, a suburb of Logan City in Queensland.
 In October 2013, she was named the cultural ambassador for Logan City and was offered the key to the city by mayor Pam Parker.
 Im was presented with the key at a ceremony on 4 December 2013.

 Im is an avid foodie, and has a passion for sweets.
 During a Facebook Live interview with New Idea magazine in 2016, Im shared that she likes cooking and relaxing at home.
-She said her favourite food is her mother's home-cooked food, especially Chijimi, a Korean pancake.
+She said her favourite food is her mother's home-cooked food, especially chijimi, a Korean pancake.
 In another interview she also intimated that her 'go-to' comfort food is Korean fried chicken.
-Im was a contestant on Celebrity MasterChef Australia (series 2) in 2021.
-She was eliminated on 24 October.